Questions & Answers

 We tutor ONLINE all grade levels, kindergarten through 12th grade, in Reading, Writing, and Math.
 Our specialty is struggling learners.
 In addition, all tutors hold one or more college degrees, and most work as teachers in schools.
-The learning coaches for Reading have an additional Orton-Gillingham training from IMSE.
+The Personal Instructional Coaches (PIC) for Reading have an additional Orton-Gillingham training from IMSE.
 These trainings support them in working with struggling readers such as: ◦ Students with dyslexia ◦ Students that need extra support to assist with phonological deficits ◦ Phonics instruction ◦ Students with ADHD / ADHD without hyperactivity ◦ Short-term/long-term memory ◦ Executive functioning and organizational support

 Do you do any IN-PERSON tutoring, and would you come to my house?

-It is very rare for any tutors to drive to a student’s house or tutor in person, but it does happen on occasion for special need situations.
+It is very rare for any Personal Instructional Coaches (PIC) to drive to a student’s house or tutor in person, but it does happen on occasion for special need situations.
 Usually, if a student needs in person tutoring then the parent would need to drive to the assigned tutor’s location to meet as the schedules are very tight and would not have enough time to allow for driving between students.
-IF a tutor DID have time to drive to your location, there would be a price increase.
+IF a PIC DID have time to drive to your location, there would be a price increase.

 How do we get started, and how much does it cost?

 Before tutoring can start, a diagnostic assessment is needed.
-It usually takes three separate, one-hour sessions, for Reading, to complete, and one session for Math.
+It usually takes two to three separate, 75 minute sessions, for Reading, to complete, and one session for Math.
 We like to test on the weekends when the student has not been in school all day and can do their best.
-Each testing session costs the same price as a tutoring session which starts at $75 an hour.
+Each testing session costs the same price as a tutoring session which starts at $100 for each 75 minute session.
 The purpose of testing is to find all of strengths and weaknesses of the child to develop action plan before tutoring.
 After diagnostic test has been completed, tutoring is ready to begin.
 Tutoring packages offer the best saving which average $80 an hour as compared to individual weekly sessions which costs $95 an hour.
 The hour is broken down: 50 minutes face-to-face contact with your child, and 10 minutes recording the lesson, which includes emailing the parent the lesson overview, and planning the next lesson.
 All sessions are prepaid.